 have collaborated in the past with Heidelberg

-contact them about their testing program and prices.
+contact them about their testing program.